Reduce Customer Churn in 5 Steps with Bullet-Proof Retention

 Observe - You can closely observe both what your own customers are doing, and what other companies are doing:

 It’s also perfectly valid to look at other SaaS companies and see what they might be doing to reduce churn.
-If you are brainstorming ideas for reducing short-term churn, then you can look at their onboarding flow and sales processes to find ideas for how your competitors are keeping people in those first few months.
+If you are brainstorming ideas for reducing short-term churn, then you can look at their onboarding experience and sales processes to find ideas for how your competitors are keeping people in those first few months.

 Question - To find the exact questions you want to ask, Christensen suggests going through all the questions that come to mind when discussing the topic.
 All of the Whys, Whats, Wheres, Whens, and Hows that you can possibly think of that are related to the different stages of customer retention.
 This is the start of your question pipeline as these questions will lead to answers, which will lead to more questions, until you have the exact questions you need to answer.